trentwirth/trentwirth.github.io/README.md

 ## About Me
 I'm a post-doctoral researcher interested in the study of perception and action from a behavioral dynamics perspective.

 Currently I'm working with Jon Matthis at Northeastern University studying the visual control of locomotion over complex terrain.

-There, I've built an Augmented Reality stepping stone paradigm to look at the complex relation ship between eye movements and foot placement.
+At Northeastern I've built an Augmented Reality stepping stone paradigm to look at the complex relationship between eye movements and foot placement.
+With this paradigm, I'm hoping to unveil complex interactions between human vision and locomotion.

 With Jon, I co-founded the [FreeMoCap](http://freemocap.org/) Foundation, a nonprofit dedicated to creating markerless, free and open source motion capture system that could be used by anyone.

-My hope is to leverage the the scientific paradigm and the methods that Jon and I are developing with FreeMoCap found a comprehensive research program that will unveil the complex interaction between human vision and movement.

 Before working at Northeastern, I got my PhD at Brown University working with Bill Warren, where my doctoral thesis explored self-organization in human crowds.